 In the late 15th century, the Jews of Spain were expelled by the queen Isabelle and the original Haggadah was carried along.
 The exact whereabouts of the book in the later years is not known.
 But it is confirmed that for a certain time it was in Italy.
 Where it received the stamp of approval by the Inquisition, meaning that it wasn’t damaging to the catholic faith.
 Some years later when the Sephardi Jews reached Sarajevo the book came along with them.
 In the 19th century, the Kohen family sold the book to the Bosnian National Museum.

 Fast forward to the second world war and Sarajevo is occupied by the fascistic forces and Nazi officers.
 They are coming to the Museum to take this valuable Jewish manuscript.
 What the custodian of the museum, Derviš Korkut, did next was nothing short of extraordinary as he risked his life by lying to the Nazi officers.
 He told them that the book was already taken by another officer.
 All the while hiding the book and then taking it out of the museum.
 There are several theories as to what happened next.
 The most plausible one is that the book was given to an Imam who was hiding the book in a local mosque.
 In the nineties, another plight befell the people of Sarajevo when the city was besieged for 44 months.
 A distinguished Bosnian historian dr. Enver Imamovic was able to take the Haggadah out of the museum and together with other valuables.
 He kept it in a safe of the Central Bank of Bosnia.
 So Sarajevo Haggadah was saved by the people of Sarajevo once more.

-Today Sarajevo Haggadah is being held in a special room with strictly defined temperature and humidity in the National Museum in Sarajevo.
+Sarajevo Haggadah today is being held in a special room.
+With strictly defined temperature and humidity in the National Museum in Sarajevo.
 You can find out more about the Sarajevo Haggadah and Jewish culture of Sarajevo if you join us for the Sarajevo Jewish Tour.